Project Summary: Chestnut Hill, MA ~ Kitchen Remodel

 Cabinet and Drawer Organization

 To upgrade the organization we looked to Rev-A-Shelf for help.
-Rev-A-Shelf is well-known as an innovator of quality, functional residential cabinet storage and organizational products such as Lazy Susans, kitchen drawer organizers, base cabinet and pantry pull-outs, functional waste containers, LED lighting systems, and childproof locking system.
+Rev-A-Shelf is well-known as an innovator of quality, functional residential cabinet storage and organizational products such as Lazy Susans, kitchen drawer organizers, base cabinet and pantry pull-outs, functional waste containers, LED lighting systems, and childproof locking systems.

-We incorporated pullout trash and recycling units, tiered / sliding utensil drawers, tiered cutlery storage, and a bottom-side knife organizer.
+We incorporated pullout trash and recycling units, tiered/sliding utensil drawers, tiered cutlery storage, and a bottom-side knife organizer.

 The result was a beautiful, functional, and unique French-inspired chef’s kitchen on a budget.